How Much Does an eCommerce Website Cost? [Updated 2021]

 In this section, the process of custom web design is presented, as it has a direct influence on the total eCommerce website cost.

-At MLSDev a median price for UX/UI design for eCommerce platforms is around $5,000 for one platform.
+At MLSDev a median price for UX and UI design services for eCommerce platforms is around $5,000 for one platform.
 Custom eCommerce website design price varies due to its complexity, the hours required to collect and analyze business requirements, as well as the number of features and platforms.

 The price of designing an eCommerce website depends on the customer’s business financial capacities and plan, just the same as development.
 We cannot name a single universal web design price because it all depends on the particular project.